JHM69/Todo-C-Linked-List/readme.md

   - Deleting the entire todo list

 ## Stage 4
-For stage 4 of this assignment, you will be doing even more advanced things with your todo list, including:
+For stage 4 of this assignment, we will be doing even more advanced things with your todo list, including:

   - Pattern matching on task names
   - Deleting all tasks matching this pattern